Our Low-Residency Model

 YEAR THREE:

 ENGL 506: Residency Three.
-Gather with the program faculty and participants on the PLU campus in early August for the 10-day residency.
+Gather with the program faculty and participants on the PLU campus in July for the 10-day residency.
 Substantial reading and preparation will be required in the two months prior to the residency.
 Prior to the residency, each participant entering his/her thesis year will be paired with a faculty mentor for the following year.
 A sequence of “Pedagogy Sessions” will also be offered to the cohort; these classes explore issues in the teaching of creative writing.

 ENGL 513: Third Year Mentorship / ENGL 599: Thesis.
 The participant is expected to submit 6 mailings to the mentor during the year.
 The main tasks of the year include: completing the Critical Paper (due on December 15); completing the Creative Thesis (due on April 30); submitting a final program bibliography; and preparing to deliver a class presentation and a graduate reading in the final residency.